aaronottinger/aaronottinger.github.io/classes/hott/index.md

 ## Course Overview

 How does a history of text technologies intertwine with the history of human consciousness?
 While this question might come as a surprise to some, consider that memory, a pillar of human consciousness, must change dramatically with the invention of reading and writing materials, such as the book.
 With the rise of books, knowledge can be passed from one generation to the next, knowledge that can be studied and re-read, activities far more difficult to achieve in a strictly oral culture.
-Accordingly, this class focuses on the history of reading and writing technologies, but stakes of this history are grounded in the evolution of human cognitive processes (i.e. memory, attention, decision making, creativity, and more).
+Accordingly, this class focuses on the history of reading and writing technologies, but the stakes of this history are grounded in the evolution of human cognitive processes (i.e. memory, attention, decision making, creativity, and more).

-Already a complicated history, this class aims to braoden its scope by taking a global approach and evaluating who is often included in narratives of text technologies and who is often excluded.
+Already a complicated history, this class aims to broaden its scope by taking a global approach and evaluating who is included in narratives of text technologies and who is often excluded.
 Furthermore, we will consider how we measure time in a history of text technologies: Is it linear?
 Cylcical?
 Recurssive?
 Is it shallow?
 Deep? or Really deep??

 To assist us in all of the aforementioned questions, this class combines historical readings of text technologies, theoretical texts, and methods in distant reading, namely, text mining and visualization.

-This course is an asynchronous online class (i.e. there are regularly scheduled class meetings).
+This course is an asynchronous online class (i.e. there are no regularly scheduled class meetings).
 Students should expect to spend roughly 10-12 hours per week reading and preparing homework assignments.
 The course is organized into three modules, each consisting of readings (Text, Context, and Theory), discussion boards, an ongoing collaborative timeline assignment, plus a short assignment that develops into a major assignment.
-Major assignments will incorporate an array of modes and genres, including a research paper, a video presentation, and a multimodal research paper on the present state of digital reading tools.
+Major assignments will incorporate an array of modes and genres, including a research paper, a video presentation, and a multimodal research paper on the present state of digital reading technology.
 At least twice throughout the term, students will meet individually with the instructor via an online conferencing platform (Zoom).
-The final major assignment and final reflection will be due during finals week, but there will be no final exam.
+The final major assignment and final reflection will be due during finals week.
+There is no final test or exam.

 ## Aknowledgements